soyart/gfc/README.md

 gfc can encrypt any files which the user has read access to (except for RSA, which can only encrypt a small messages), as well as stdin.
 ## Features

-- AES256-GCM and AES256-CTR encryption/decryption
+- AES256-GCM and AES256-CTR encryption

+- XChaCha20-Poly1305 encryption

-- RSA-OEAP SHA512 encryption/decryption
+- RSA-OEAP SHA512 encryption

-- PBKDF2 passphrase hash derivation
+- PBKDF2 passphrase hash derivation for symmestric cryptography

 - ZSTD compression